McKinley County Court Records

 McKinley County Civil Court Records

-Civil litigation in McKinley County is heard primarily in the 11th Judicial District Court, which exercises general jurisdiction over contract disputes, personal injury claims, property matters, evictions, malpractice actions, and other non-criminal suits.
+Civil litigation in McKinley County is heard primarily in the 11th Judicial District Court, which has general jurisdiction over contract disputes, personal injury claims, property matters, evictions, malpractice actions, and other non-criminal suits.
 The Magistrate Court handles small claims and lower-value civil disputes.

 Searching Civil Records

-2. In person: Visit the District Court Clerk’s office on the second floor of the McKinley County Courthouse, 207 W. Hill Avenue, Room 200, Gallup, during business hours (Monday–Friday, 8:00 a.m.–5:00 p.m.).
+- In person: Visit the District Court Clerk's office on the second floor of the McKinley County Courthouse, 207 W. Hill Avenue, Room 200, Gallup, during business hours (Monday–Friday, 8:00 a.m.–5:00 p.m.).
 Phone: (505) 863-6816

-4. By mail: Send a written request to the District Court Clerk at 207 W. Hill Ave., Room 200, Gallup, NM 87301, with sufficient identifying details and any applicable copy fees.
+- By mail: Send a written request to the District Court Clerk at 207 W. Hill Ave., Room 200, Gallup, NM 87301, with sufficient identifying details and any applicable copy fees.

 Property Records